srilalithaveerubhotla/PlanetAmazon/README.md

 ### >> Upload the keys to the google drive
 ### >> Choose the file locations appropriately and run the code

+### Used multiple hyper parameters and provided detailed comments in colab with various experiments.